-Dividend declared at the Annual General Meeting held on 26th July, 2012, for the year ended 31st March, 2012, which remains unclaimed, will be transferred to the Investor Education and Protection Fund established by the Central Government by September, 2019 pursuant to the provisions of Section 124 and 125 of the Act.
-Members are requested to lodge their claims with the Company immediately.
+Dividend declared at the Annual General Meeting held on 25th July, 2013, for the year ended 31st March, 2013, which remains unclaimed, will be transferred to the Investor Education and Protection Fund established by the Central Government pursuant to the provisions of Section 124 and 125 of the Act.
+Members who had not claimed dividends are requested to lodge their claims with the Company immediately.